jernwerber/jernwerber/docs/_posts/2024-02-10-data-driven-disappointment-with-d3-js-part-3.md

 - `d[0]` is the group label, `"TRUE"` or `"FALSE"`
 - `d[1]` is the datapoint array, the length of which is how many points are in the array

-So, `d => d[1].length` could be used as the "value" that would determine a group's slice of the pie.
+So, `d => d[1].length`, as a count of the datapoints belonging to a group, could be used as the `value` that would determine a group's slice of the pie.

 ### Using `d3.arc()` to generate paths